theAvoidact.com

 Case law monitoring and legal research tools

-Real-time case law monitoring services alert legal teams when courts issue decisions interpreting AVOID Act provisions, enabling proactive strategy adjustments as the "becoming aware" standard and other unsettled questions are resolved.
+Real-time case law monitoring services alert legal teams when courts issue decisions interpreting AVOID Act provisions, enabling proactive strategy adjustments as courts develop the unified 90-day deadline standard and other unsettled questions under the enacted law.

 E-discovery platforms